GlacioHack/geoutils/doc/source/about_geoutils.md

 ## What is GeoUtils?

-GeoUtils<sup>1</sup> is a **[Python](https://www.python.org/) package for the handling and analysis of georeferenced data**, developed with the objective of making geospatial analysis accessible, intuitive and robust.
+GeoUtils<sup>1</sup> is a **[Python](https://www.python.org/) package for the handling and analysis of georeferenced data**, developed with the objective of making geospatial analysis accessible, efficient and robust.

 GeoUtils is designed for all Earth and planetary observation science.
 It is generally **most useful for remote sensing and Earth's surface applications relying on moderate- to high-resolution georeferenced data** (typically < 1 km).
 Applications that, for analysis, require reprojections, re-gridding, point